gnosis/dex-open-solver/README.md

 TODO:

-* Fee is partially done, and currently disabled.

 * To actually generate the output solution json, it is necessary to recompute the traded amounts using the integer arithmetic done in the smart contract.
 There is some code for that, but it's not enabled.